Westmont Hilltop parents petition to have mask mandate rescinded

 Pribozie also said that she hasn’t been able to access the district’s health and safety plan, which should be posted online.

-Jennifer Wilkinson added her signature and commented that, "Masking children all day in school is ridiculous, unnecessary and cruel."
+Jennifer Wilkinson added her signature and commented, “Masking children all day in school is ridiculous, unnecessary and cruel.”

 Another signer, Ashley Albert, wrote that she supports the petition because the current mandate “allows segregation and bullying.”